 The March 1, 2027 cruise on the Diamond Princess departs from Singapore.
-On this 15 Night Southeast Asia & Japan (Singapore To Yokohama) sailing, the ship will visit a total of 10 different cruise port destinations, including its departure port.
+On this 15 Night Southeast Asia & Japan (Singapore To Yokohama) sailing, the ship will visit a total of 10 cruise port destinations, including its departure port.
 The Diamond Princess sets sail on Monday, Mar 1st and returns on Tuesday, Mar 16th.

 Use the buttons below to toggle between cabin types.